pyaf/Image-classification-pytorch/logs.md

 finetuning:
 `21-7_efficientnet-b3_fold0_bgccpold`: class_weights: 1, 1.5, 1, 1.5, 1.5; num_workers=12, without bad duplicates, with good ones in train set.
 Choosing ckpt14 for submission.
 model starts overfitting after ep 10, submitted ckpt14, ckpt12.
 The class 4 seems to be underfitted. ckpt10 test prediction reg kernel output is ready, just submit in the morning.
+Predictions look bad, 400 for class 1.

+`logger.py` was logging micro metrics in overall stats so far.

+All experiment metrics for submitted ckpts will be logged in APTOS Google Sheet from now on.
+After starting each experiment, I'll commit the code with the name of that experiment.
+It is no more a generic baseline model on github.
+It's code of aptos-blindness-detection competition